Tak-Iwamoto/rusty-gql/docs/src/types/directive.md

 directive @hidden on FIELD_DEFINITION | OBJECT
 ```

-We need to pass a HashMap of directives when Container::new in main.rs.
+Need to pass a HashMap of directives when Container::new in main.rs.
+key is the directive name, value is the directive struct.

 main.rs